xapian/xapian-docsprint/concepts/search/queryparser.rst

 ~~~~~~~~~~

 Xapian also supports a `stop word` list, which allows you to specify words
 which should be removed from a query before processing.
-This stop list can
+This list can
 be overridden within user search, so stop words can still be searched for
 if desired, for example if a stop word list contained 'the' and a search
 was for::